Online Bilevel Optimization: Regret Analysis of Online Alternating Gradient Methods: Algorithm and Regret Bounds

-The pseudo-code of online alternating gradient descent (OAGD) method is presented in Algorithm~\ref{alg:obgd}.
-This algorithm is very simple to implement, especially in the case $w=1$.
-At each timestep $t \in [T]$, OAGD alternates between the gradient update on $\m{y}_t$ and the time-averaged projected hyper-gradient on $\m{x}_t$.
-One can notice that the alternating update in Algorithm~\ref{alg:obgd} serves as a template of running OGD on online bilevel problems.
+The pseudo-code for the online alternating gradient descent (OAGD) method is presented in Algorithm~\ref{alg:obgd}.
+This algorithm is very simple to implement.
+At each timestep $t \in [T]$, OAGD alternates between the gradient update on $\m{y}_t$ and the time-averaged projected hypergradient on $\m{x}_t$.
+One can notice that the alternating update in Algorithm~\ref{alg:obgd} serves as a template for running \ref{eqn:ogd} on OBO problems.
 In OAGD, $w$ and $u_i$ are tunable parameters.
-Remark~\ref{rem:seq:ui} and Theorem~\ref{thm:dynamic:nonc} provide a suggested value for them.
-Intuitively, the value of $w$ captures the level of averaging (smoothness) of the outer gradient at round $t$.
-We note that OAGD is similar to single-level time-smoothing gradient methods for the outer variable update \cite{hazan2017efficient,aydore2019dynamic}.
-It should be mentioned that $w>1$ is not required for our bilevel dynamic and static regret minimization.
-However, evaluations in Section~\ref{sec:appl} reveal that smoothing hyper-gradient provides a performance boost over the case $w=1$.
-Finally, we note that for $w=1$, Algorithm~\ref{alg:obgd} is similar to the alternating gradient methods \cite{ghadimi2018approximation,hong2020two,chen2021closing,ji2021bilevel} for solving offline bilevel problems.
+Remark~\ref{rem:seq:ui} and Theorem~\ref{thm:dynamic:nonc} provide suggested values for them.
+Intuitively, the value of $w$ captures the level of averaging (smoothness) of the hypergradient at round $t$.